 Some common causes of blurred vision in one eye include:

-Refractive errors include nearsightedness (myopia) and farsightedness (hyperopia).
-These are some of the most common causes of blurred vision in one eye.
+Refractive errors include astigmatism, nearsightedness (myopia) and farsightedness (hyperopia).
+These are some of the most common eye problems that cause blurred vision in one eye.

 Corneal abrasion refers to trauma to the eye.
 This can occur through injury from a foreign object.